sebiwtt/flaskriver/docs/Introduction/Installation.md

 # Installation

 To use Flaskriver it is reccomended to use Python 3.8 or higher.
-You can easily install the package using pip:
+You can easily install the package using `pip`:

 ```sh
 pip3 install flaskriver